appsody/website/content/docs/installing/windows.md

 appsody-setup.bat
 ```

-You can now follow the [Quick Start](/docs/getting-started/quick-start) instructions to create your first containerized development environment with a running *Hello World!* application.
+You can now follow the [Getting Started](/docs/getting-started) instructions to create your first containerized development environment with a running *Hello World!* application.

 # Upgrading